-For an extra round of treasure hunting, look for the rusted, abandoned sign of the former Hotel Californian at the intersection of Los Feliz Boulevard and Riverside Drive.
-Wander through Cedar Grove for a densely wooded area, when Angeles National Forest is just a bit too far and you've let your Adventure Pass expire.
+For an extra round of treasure hunting, wander through Cedar Grove for a densely wooded area, when Angeles National Forest is just a bit too far and you've let your Adventure Pass expire.
 Trek up Henry's Trail (in memory of late Sierra Club hike leader Henry Shamma) to Glendale Peak, which doesn't even appear on most maps.
 And finally, climb into the former grottos and cages of the Old Zoo, which were deemed inhumane for housing animals.

 Note: This article has been updated June 29, 2021 to reflect the latest available information.